Desktop Schools Popup

 7.2 When a student moves from one school to another in District 196, the principal of the school the student is leaving will give notice (by completing District Procedure 503.6.1.6P, Section 504 Records Notification or through a similar process) to inform the principal of the student’s new school that there are records in the student’s cumulative file about the student’s Section 504 eligibility and 504 Plan.

-A parent or guardian of a student or an adult student may use the following process to grieve a decision to deny a Section 504 evaluation or deny a 504 plan, to grieve the program, aids and services offered or to grieve any other alleged violation of
+8. Grievance Process – A parent or guardian of a student or an adult student may use the following process to grieve a decision to deny a Section 504 evaluation or deny a 504 plan, to grieve the program, aids and services offered or to grieve any other alleged violation of Section 504.

 8.1 The grievance may be submitted in writing to the appropriate principal or administrator within a reasonable period of time after the alleged violation occurred.
 The grievant must fully state the facts of the alleged violation and the remedy that is sought.